lhiuming/rei-cpp/README.md

 # REI: Rendering Experiment Infrastructure

-This project is basically a personal playground for trying out all king of rendering stuff, mostly in real-time side.
+This project is basically a personal playground for trying out all kinds of rendering stuff, mostly in real-time side.

 Currently the goal is to implement a real-time ray-traced physically-based renderer, capable of rendering some procedurally generated meshes and several analytical light sources.
-After a initial stage, the built-in hybrid render finally produces some :rocket: nice-looking :sparkles: images.
+After a initial stage, the built-in hybrid pipeline finally produces some :rocket: nice-looking :sparkles: images.
 Check the screenshots below!

 ## Features